kleros/gtcr/README.md

 ## Get Started

-1. Clone this repo;
+1. Clone this repo.
 2. Duplicate `.env.example` and rename it to `.env`.
 Fill the environment variables.
+3. Run `nvm use 16`
-3. Run `yarn` to install dependencies and then `yarn build:theme && yarn start` to start the dev server.
+4. Run `yarn` to install dependencies and then `yarn build:theme && yarn start` to start the dev server.

 > Tested on node version 10.